Edison Pace Education

 Contact

-Contact is about the risk of harm young people may face when interacting with other users online.
-This includes things like peer-to-peer pressure or seeing inappropriate commercial advertising.
+The risk of harm young people may face when interacting with other users online.
+This includes peer-to-peer pressure or seeing inappropriate commercial advertising.
 Sometimes adults pose as children or young adults with the intention of grooming or exploiting a child or young person for sexual, criminal, financial or other purposes.

 Conduct